Criss-Wang/Criss-Wang.github.io/source/_posts/blogs/project-considerations.md

 Welcome to the world of AI and ML engineering!
 While the realms of research and academia provide a solid foundation, transitioning your knowledge into practical applications demands a comprehensive understanding of the various components and considerations specific to the industry.

-In this guide, we'll navigate through crucial aspects you need to address before embarking on a real-world AI/ML project.
-From data handling to project management and system scalability, we'll delve into the high-level overview and major concerns that accompany the shift from research to production.
+In this guide, we\'ll navigate through crucial aspects you need to address before embarking on a real-world AI/ML project.
+From data handling to project management and system scalability, we\'ll delve into the high-level overview and major concerns that accompany the shift from research to production.

 ## High level overview

 ### Project details

-When moving from research-based project to a real-world engineering project, the first thing is alwasy to make sure there's impact.
-The outcome should be beneficial to some stakeholders, or there's no real difference between your work at school and the carefully crafted results from the community's point of view, and your work will become a simple self-absorbed show.
+When moving from research-based project to a real-world engineering project, the first thing is alwasy to make sure there\'s impact.
+The outcome should be beneficial to some stakeholders, or there\'s no real difference between your work at school and the carefully crafted results from the community\'s point of view, and your work will become a simple self-absorbed show.
 Hence consider the following steps before you even start the project:

 1. Goals: Clearly Outlining Objectives
    Establishing clear goals is foundational to project success.
 Define the primary objectives that the project aims to achieve.